USDA NextGen Program

 Internship application

-The deadline to apply for a spring 2025 internship has passed, but there will be future opportunities each semester.
+The deadline to apply for a spring 2026 internship has passed, but there will be future opportunities each semester.
 These internships are available to any undergraduate student in the ASU School of Sustainability, with preference given to those pursuing a degree, minor, or certificate in sustainable food systems.
 Stay in the loop with the form below!

 Info session

 On the fence about pursuing a USDA NextGen internship?
-Watch a recording of our recent info session where we discussed the valuable opportunities this unique internship experience offers.
+Watch a recording of our info session where we discussed the valuable opportunities this unique internship experience offers.
 We also provided helpful tips for the application process, including resume, cover letter, and interviewing advice.

 Internship insights